aleksroslik/Java-Automation-WebElements/README.md

 Basic web elements
 Here you will find 8 tests to automate where you can learn the basics of Selenium.
-All of them can be found at http://seleniumui.moderntester.pl under the Basicmenu1.
+All of them can be found at http://seleniumui.moderntester.pl under the Basicmenu

-Alerts1.
+1. Alerts

 1 Simple Alert Pop up

 Test steps:

 1.Click on 'Simple Alert' button
 2.Click 'OK' button on alert
 3.Check that "OK button pressed" text has been shown

 1.2 Prompt Alert box

 Test steps:

 1.Click on 'Prompt Pop up' button
 2.Type "Lord Vader" in the alert text box
 3.Click 'OK' button on alert
 4.Check that "Hello Lord Vader!
 How are you today?" text has been shown

 1.3 Confirm Alert box

 Test steps:

 1.Click on 'Confirm Pop up' button
 2.Click 'OK' buttonon alert
 3.Check that "You pressed OK!" has been shown